Crework/Computer-Science/README.md

 Now, after watching this video, you know what programming is.
 Let's dig a bit deeper now.

-If you've never written a for-loop, or don't know what a string is in programming, start here.
+If you've never written a for-loop, or don't know what a string is, start here.
 This course is self-paced, allowing you to adjust the number of hours you spend per week to meet your needs.

 **Topics covered**:
 `simple programs`